jadnehme/viam-simple-module/README.md

 # Module simple-module

 The function of this module is to provide a determination of wether a person was detected in a given camera.
-If a person was detected the module will return 1 other wise it will return 0 in the attribute person_detected
+If a person was detected the module will return 1 otherwise it will return 0 in the person_detected attribute

 ## Model jadorg:simple-module:simple-detection